jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 Words so true they should be in the bible.

 Regardless of whether the hate is real or imagined, rejection hurts.
-In fact, your brain releases the same self-soothing hormones it does when you break a leg.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+In fact, your brain releases the same self-soothing hormones it does when you break a leg.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 The truth is, humans have an innate need to feel admired, loved, and as though we belong.